voxeltycoon/docs/docs/guides/script-mods/creating-your-first-script-mod.md

 ![](/images/dll-mod-tutorial/dll-mod-tutorial-2.png)

-Name your project and choose where it should be placed (this where your source code will be located, not the result DLL file,  so **DO NOT** choose game's *Content* folder):
+Name your project and choose where it should be placed (this is where your source code will be located, not the result DLL file,  so **DO NOT** choose game's *Content* folder):

 ![](/images/dll-mod-tutorial/dll-mod-tutorial-3.png)